-Hair Loss Women: Of course, the Hair Loss also occur in women.
+Hair Loss Women: Of course, hair loss also occurs in women.
 Apart from the difference in hormonal structure, the hair structure in women is the same as in men.
 The causes of hair loss are often the same.
 Hair loss occurs in the same way.
 But there are also differences.
 Especially in the way they deal with the recognition of hair loss.
-Women often act consciously much earlier and their fear of losing many Hair is usually larger than the average man.
+Women often act aware much earlier and their fear of losing a lot of hair is usually greater than the average man.
 However, the solutions that can be used are often an extension of each other.
-The use of dietary supplements such as Amino acids is used for both men and women.
+The use of supplements such as.
+Amino acids is used for both men and women.

 Women's pleural baldness:

-A special form of the incomplete Baldness is the "Alopecia Areata Atropins".
+A special form of patchy baldness is the "Alopecia Areata Atropins".
 It occurs mainly in women between 30 and 60 years of age and starts inconspicuously with small hairless patches and a red, shiny scalp.
 This form of hair loss is slowly progressive and - in contrast to the frequent growth of new hair with normal alopecia areata - permanently.
 The hair - including the roots - is really destroyed here.
 A Treatment is therefore much needed.